About Us

 Alert WesternU issues important safety messages in the event of a community-wide emergency to the entire Western campus.

-When will I receive Alert WesternU notification?
+When will I receive Alert WesternU notifications?

 You can expect to be notified in the event of an imminent danger, campus evacuation or closure, weather emergencies (tornado), or critical university status updates.